E-junkie Shopping Cart and Digital Delivery

 The rest went something like this:

 There was once a baby fish, who went to his mother and said, “What is water and where is it?
-I’m so very thirsty, and I think if I don’t find some water soon, I die.”
+I’m so very thirsty, and I think if I don’t find some water soon, I will die.”
 Her mother said, “Water is all around you.
 Sometimes you can’t even notice it, because it’s so close and so real.”

 God is like water and we are his fish.
 God is real and ever-present.
 There is nowhere where God is not.
 As we swim about, we may not be able to feel God’s presence or see the boundaries of God.
 We cannot see these boundaries, because God has no boundaries.
 God continues.
 God is.